deckhouse/virtualization/docs/USER_GUIDE.md

 ![](./images/vm-lifecycle.png)

-- `Pending` - VM has just been created, restarted or started after a shutdown and is waiting for the necessary resources (disks, images, ip addresses, etc.) to be ready.
+- `Pending` - waiting for resources to be ready

+    A VM has just been created, restarted or started after a shutdown and is waiting for the necessary resources (disks, images, ip addresses, etc.) to be ready.
     - Possible problems:
       - Dependent resources are not ready: disks, images, VM classes, secret with initial configuration script, etc.
-  - Diagnostics: In `.status.conditions` you can see what is blocking the transition to the next phase, for example, waiting for disks to be ready (BlockDevicesReady) or VM class (VirtualMachineClassReady).
+    - Diagnostics: In `.status.conditions` you should pay attention to `*Ready` conditions.
+By them you can determine what is blocking the transition to the next phase, for example, waiting for disks to be ready (BlockDevicesReady) or VM class (VirtualMachineClassReady).

-- `Starting` - all dependent VM resources are ready and the system tries to start the VM on one of the cluster nodes.
+- `Starting` - starting the virtual machine

+    All dependent VM resources are ready and the system is attempting to start the VM on one of the cluster nodes.
     - Possible problems:
       - There is no suitable node to start.
       - There is not enough CPU or memory on suitable nodes.
-    - Quotas have been exceeded.
+      - Neumspace or project quotas have been exceeded.
     - Diagnostics:
-    - If startup is delayed, check `.status.conditions`, condition `type: PodStarted`.
+      - If the startup is delayed, check `.status.conditions`, the `type: PodStarted` condition

-- `Running` - The VM has successfully started and is running.
+- `Running` - the virtual machine is running

+    The VM is successfully started and running.
     - Features:
-    - If qemu-guest-agent is installed in the guest system, the `AgentReady` condition will be true and `.status.guestOSInfo` will display information about the running guest OS.
+      - When qemu-guest-agent is installed in the guest system, the `AgentReady` condition will be true and `.status.guestOSInfo` will display information about the running guest OS.
       - The `type: FirmwareUpToDate` condition displays information about the current firmware status of the VM.
-    - Condition `type: AwaitingRestartToApplyConfiguration` displays information about the need to manually reboot the VM because there are configuration changes that cannot be applied without a reboot.
+      - Condition `type: AwaitingRestartToApplyConfiguration` displays information about the need to manually reboot the VM, as some configuration changes cannot be applied without rebooting the VM.
       - The `type: ConfigurationApplied` condition displays information that the configuration is applied to the running VM.
     - Possible problems:
       - An internal failure in the VM or hypervisor.
     - Diagnosis:
       - Check `.status.conditions`, condition `type: Running`.

 - `Stopping` - The VM is stopped or rebooted.

-- `Stopped` - The VM is stopped and is not consuming computing resources.
+- `Stopped` - The VM is stopped and is not consuming computational resources

-- `Terminating` - The VM is deleted.
+- `Terminating` - the VM is deleted.

     This phase is irreversible.
 All resources associated with the VM are released, but are not automatically deleted.

-- `Migrating` - The VM is migrated to another cluster node (live migration).
+- `Migrating` - live migration of a VM

+    The VM is migrated to another node in the cluster (live migration).
     - Features:
       - VM migration is supported only for non-local disks, the `type: Migratable` condition displays information about whether the VM can migrate or not.
     - Possible issues:
       - Incompatibility of processor instructions (when using host or host-passthrough processor types).
       - Version differences between hypervisor cores.
-    - Lack of resources or quotas.
+      - Not enough CPU or memory on eligible nodes.
+      - Neumspace or project quotas have been exceeded.
     - Diagnostics:
       - Check the `.status.conditions` condition `type: Migrating` as well as the `.status.migrationState` block

 ### Automatic CPU Topology Configuration